selfcommunity/developers-doc/docs/apireference/v2/course/get_course_comment.md

 :::info

-This operation requires authentication only if `content_availability` community option is false.
+This operation requires the course manager role

 :::